BioinfoSZU/NanoSimFormer/README.md

 NanoSimFormer An end-to-end Transformer-based simulator for nanopore sequencing signal data
 -----

 NanoSimFormer is a high-fidelity nanopore sequencing signal simulator built on Transformer architectures.
-It supports both DNA (R10.4.1) and Direct RNA (RNA004) signal simulation, enabling users to generate synthetic POD5 files from references or existing basecalled reads.
+It supports both ONT DNA (R10.4.1) and direct-RNA (RNA004) signal simulation, enabling users to generate synthetic POD5 files from references or existing basecalled reads.

 ## 🚀 Download and Installation